 - It allows you to target Microsoft-forward organizations

-- It keeps you ahead of the curve in terms of cloud-based voice
+- It keeps you ahead of the curve in terms of cloud-based voice whilst acting as the perfect enabler for on-premises systems

-- It helps to futureproof your offering
+- It helps to futureproof your offering by tapping into the world's most popular collaboration platform

 What is the easiest way to set up Direct Routing?

 Direct Routing is just the name for the bundle of tech that make a connection between Microsoft Teams and an existing phone system possible, so it is technically doable for you to build it yourself.
-With this being said, creating a Direct Routing solution from scratch takes massive amounts of expertise, time and resource and there are a good many pitfalls that can occur during setup, not to mention that to have a successful Direct Routing solution you have to also develop your relationship with Microsoft themselves.
-The best way of avoiding these pitfalls and to ultimately get the best results in the fraction of the time, with a fraction of the effort and investment is to deploy a Direct Routing as a Service (DRaaS) solution with the help of Call2Teams, which bridges the gap between Teams users and virtually any UC, PBX or SIP Trunk.
+With this being said, creating a Direct Routing solution from scratch takes massive amounts of expertise, time and resource and there are a good many pitfalls that can occur during setup, not to mention that to have a successful Direct Routing solution you have to also develop your relationship with Microsoft themselves (so here is the hard sell, I'll keep it quick).